Ribbon snakes love water, but are excellent climbers too.

 - A slender head matching its narrow body

 - A white marking in front of each eye

 Ribbon Snake vs Garter Snake

-Ribbon snakes and garter snakes share a lot of features.
+Ribbon snakes and garter snakes share a lot of features; strictly speaking, ribbons snakes are a type of garter snake.
 Both snakes have a dark brown or olive-green body featuring three stripes of yellow or white.
 They both live in North America.
 Plus, garter snakes and ribbon snakes give live birth.
 Furthermore, both of these snakes can be a pet.
-But, despite all of those commonalities, there are things that set them apart.
+But, despite all of those commonalities, some things set them apart.